ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    Closed environments: To install Mount Helper on a virtual server instance without internet connection, create or update a local repository on the VSI based on the OS.
 Copy the Mount Helper package along with its dependencies to the local directory.
    {: note}

-1. To install the Mount Helper and all the dependencies, use the following script.
-Specify the region where the file share is going to be mounted.
-The `region` argument is used to copy region-specific root CA cert to the strongSwan certificate location.
-If no region is specified, then the utility copies all the root CA certs.
+1. To install the Mount Helper and all the dependencies, use the following script and specify the region where the file share is going to be mounted.
    ```sh
    ./install.sh region=dal
    ```
    {: pre}

+    The `region` argument is used to copy region-specific root CA cert to the strongSwan certificate location.
+If no region is specified, then the utility copies all the root CA certs.
+The following table shows the values that you can use to specify the region.

    | Location / Region                 | Value |
    |-----------------------------------|-------|